High-Dimensional Vector Autoregression with Common Response and Predictor Factors: Computational and Statistical Convergence Analysis

 \subsection{Convergence analysis for VAR($\ell$) models}

-This subsection extends the convergence analysis for Algorithm \ref{alg:GD_LRP} to Algorithm \ref{alg:GD_2}.
+This subsection extends the convergence analysis of the gradient descent algorithm for VAR(1) to VAR($\ell$).
+We refer the readers to Appendix \ref{append:VAR_L} for the detailed algorithm and implementation.
 The computational convergence analysis can be extended from that in Section \ref{sec:4.1}, and is omitted to save space.
-We next discuss the statistical convergence analysis.
+Here, we focus on the statistical convergence.